Fast Homomorphic Linear Algebra with BLAS: Formats

-In this definition, $\isst{\BS} \in \ZZ_q^{d_1\times N}$ and ${\isst{\BS}}' \in \ZZ_q^{d_2\times N'}$ are matrix secret keys with precise structure specific to the encryption formats chosen for $\BM$ and the vector $\bv$ by which $\BM$ will be multiplied.
 Similarly to the \RGSW\ format for ciphertexts, it is possible to give a more general definition involving gadget decomposition, notably to handle the case where $p \ll q$; we shall leave this extension to the reader.